grassroot/RPi-temperature/README.md

     $ sudo chmod g+w -R www-data data
 </pre>

-- With your favorite browser, locate to the Pi's IP-address, and you should see a home page listing the latest temperature values.
+- With your favourite browser, locate to the Pi's IP-address, and you should see a home page listing the latest temperature values.

 - Go to Locations-page and change the current location of the Pi.